Commodity Risk Management Definition

-In the case of diversification, the producer generally, rotates his production (Either rotation through different products or rotation of production facility of the same product) to manage the price risk or cost risk associated with production.
-While adopting diversification producer should ensure that alternative product should not subject to same price risk.
+In the case of diversification, the producer generally rotates his production (Either rotation through different products or rotation of production facility of the same product) to manage the price risk or cost risk associated with production.
+While adopting diversification, producers should ensure that alternative products should not subject to the same price risk.

 Diversification example: In the case of a farm business, rotation of crops to produce different products can greatly reduce the large loss from price volatility.

-While adopting the diversification producers may incur significant costs in the form of reduced efficiencies and lost economies of scale while resources are diverted to a different operation.
+While adopting the diversification, producers may incur high costs in the form of reduced efficiencies and lost economies of scale while resources are diverted to a different operation.

 #2 – Flexibility:

-It is a part of a diversification strategy .Flexible business is one that has the ability to change in line with market conditions or events that may have an adverse impact on business.
+It is a part of a diversification strategy.
+A flexible business is one that has the ability to change in line with market conditions or events that may have an adverse impact on business.

-Flexibility Example: A steel company in falling prices scenario may instead of producing steel using coal may use low cost pulverized coal which has the same affect with lower cost.
-This flexibility has effect of improving financial performance.
+Flexibility Example: A steel company in falling prices scenario may instead of producing steel using coal use low-cost pulverized coal, which has the same effect at a lower cost.
+This flexibility has an effect of improving financial performance.

 Price Risk Management

-#2 – Storing: In times where there is an increased production which resulted in reduced selling price, some producers may store the production till a favorable price is obtained.
-However, when considering this, storage cost, interest cost, insurance and spoilage costs needs to be considered.
+#2 – Storing: In times where there is an increased production, which resulted in reduced selling price, some producers may store the production till a favorable price is obtained.
+However, when considering this, storage cost, interest cost, insurance, and spoilage costs need to be considered.

-#3 – Production contracts: In the case of production contracts, the producer and buyer enter contract usually covering price, quality and quantity supplied.
-In this case, the buyer typically retains the ownership over production process(This is most prevalent in the case of live stocks).
+#3 – Production contracts: In the case of production contracts, the producer and buyer enter a contract, usually covering price, quality, and quantity supplied.
+In this case, the buyer typically retains ownership over the production process(This is most prevalent in the case of live stocks).

 Commodity Risk Management Strategies for Buyers

-#1 – Supplier Negotiation: In this buyer approaches supplier for an alternative pricing plan.
-They may lower prices on increased volume purchases or offer alternatives or may suggest a change to supply chain process
+#1 – Supplier Negotiation: This buyer approaches suppliers for an alternative pricing plan.
+They may lower prices on increased volume purchases or offer alternatives or may suggest a change to the supply chain process

-#2 – Alternative sourcing: In this buyer appoint an alternative producer for getting same product or approach a different producer for substitute product in the production process.
-Companies generally have strategies in place to review the use of commodities within the business are risk compliant.
+#2 – Alternative sourcing: In this buyer, appoint an alternative producer for getting the same product or approach a different producer for substitute productsSubstitute ProductsAny alternative, replacement, or backup of a primary product in the market is referred to as a substitute product.
+It refers to any commodity or combination of goods that might be used in place of a more popular item in normal circumstances without affecting the composition, appearance, or utility. in the production process.
+Companies generally have strategies in place to review the use of commodities within the business is risk compliant.